Web3Auth/web3auth-docs/src/pages/guides/openlogin-ether.md

 ```

 ### DONE!!
+You can use this example on localhost, in order to deploy your app you need to whitelist your domain at [developer dashboard](http://developer.tor.us/).

 You can checkout example of this example app here.[the source code of this is example on Github](https://github.com/himanshuchawla009/openlogin-web-example).